ngardiner/ngardiner.github.io/openwrt-wha.md

 This can cause significant issues for networks where Wireless clients are connected.
 In this configuration, we have used an isolated VLAN for wired-only entertainment devices and PCs, on which the receivers and central broadcast server sit.
 If wireless clients are connected to this network, they will receive a stream of rtp data at a rate of 174kbps each, causing unnecessary load.

+It is absolutely possible to instead create a set of unicast output sinks, and combine them together into a combined sink, which would remove the multicast stream from the network.
+The downside of such a model is that it would involve the trunking of several times the amount of audio, unless all of the units were connected to the same switch.
+I would note if you are embarking on this form of combined streaming that <a href="http://www.almost-working.com/multiroom-synced-audio-using-openwrt-and-pulseaudio/">some sources</a> report the combining of unicast sinks to be unstable and prone to latency issues.

 ### Diagram

 <img src="images/wha.png" />

+### PulseAudio Configuration

+If you're new to pulse, which I am, you might find the format of the configuration confusing.
+Initially, I was configuring the default.pa file on the OpenWRT routers and finding that it did not result in the expected audio output.
+On the Central Broadcast server side, it did.
+Why?

+There are multiple ways to engage pulse.
+On OpenWRT, it will start pulse using an init script, and will pass the --system parameter to PulseAudio.
+This means that one pulse process will run for the entire system.
+On a graphical Debian or Ubuntu system,

+- Configuration for the OpenWRT pulseaudio receiver devices should be performed in the system.pa file.
+It is advisable to remove all of the default system.pa configuration and only use the configuration lines below, as the additional modules and

+- Configuration for the Central Broadcast server should be performed using the default.pa file.
+Avoid removing lines not mentioned in the configuration section of this walkthrough, as we want to maintain as much functionality as possible on this system.

 ## Receivers